 Take a small square napkin, or a large square folded top to bottom, then left to right.
 Turn it towards you to form a diagonal, then tuck the left and right corners under to create this neat shape, which shows off any monogram or subtle motif beautifully.

-Rather than place them on each place setting, pop them in a mason jar, enamel mug or small pot for an informal buffet-style meal.
+Rather than lay your napkins on each place setting, pop them in a mason jar, enamel mug or small pot for an informal buffet-style meal.
+Add in cutlery wrapped with festive ribbon.

 Take a large napkin and fold it in half.
 Turn so the folded edge is at bottom.